Chase (House episode): Plot

+Meanwhile all others in the team are also traumatized by Chase's stabbing from the previous episode and took steps to cope up with it.
+Adams took a trauma counselling and Taub took self-defense classes which causes House to try and prank him frequently, but Taub always manages to defend himself every time.

 Foreman removes Chase from the case, citing the potential fallout of Chase's personal involvement should the patient die from her illness.
 An angry Chase confronts Adams, Foreman's informant, but she replies that she is saving his career.
 With the addition of liver failure to the patient's symptoms, the team diagnoses lymphoma; House apologetically cuts off Chase's attempts to find a less-lethal conclusion.
 Breaking the news to the patient, Chase reveals that he left the seminary after he was caught sleeping with the groundskeeper's wife, and admits that he has always struggled with faith.

-The patient suffers one more symptom, Jaw claudication, which changes the diagnosis to giant cell arteritis.
+The patient suffers one more symptom, jaw claudication, which changes the diagnosis to giant cell arteritis.
 Chase and House prescribe steroids, and the patient quickly begins to return to health.
 Chase asks her to surf with him, but she tells him that her near-death vision has convinced her to join the nunnery.

 House finds Chase researching near-death experiences and chides him for selfishly attempting to deflate her hopes, even if they are in his view a delusion.
 Chase accuses House of trying to make him suffer like House does; House responds that if he wanted that, he would be urging Chase to "make a stupid stubborn decision that blows up your life and leaves you lonely and miserable".
+He also says that people only reassess their life when they make a mistake and that he didn't make one and was just 'stabbed'.
+Even still Chase goes to give her a presentation he has made on 'noradrenalin and near-death experiences' but throws it in the bin after he sees Moira praying in her bed.
+He talks to her and then goes to Park who has become overly protective since the stabbing and tells her to do a procedure without referring a book.

 After a final fond farewell, Chase's patient departs for the convent.
 Chase finally abandons his crutches and takes up his usual place with the team.
 House acknowledges him with a nod.